-SLS 1122 - First Year Seminar (3)
+SLS1122 - First Year Seminar

 This course is designed for first time in college students in their first two semesters of enrollment at the College of Central Florida.
 Topics include: research skills, career planning, self-discovery, intellectual growth, time management, study skills, financial literacy, health/wellness and global awareness.
 Emphasis on experiential learning through peer collaboration, integration into college, civic engagement and utilization of campus resources.
 Successful completion of course fulfills the general education personal development requirement.
 It also meets the computer competency requirement for all degrees.

-SLS 1501 - College and Career Success (3)
+SLS1501 - College and Career Success

 Student Life Skills is a three credit general education course.
 This course can be used to meet the 60 hour graduation requirement for either a personal development and/or computer competency.
 This course covers seven major areas of knowledge that are essential for success in college: college expectations, academic skill building, identify and utilize campus resources, self-discovery and intellectual growth, career pathway exploration, computer literacy and diversity.
+Terms offered: F, W, S Classification: Parallel

-SLS 1930 - Special Topics in Student Success (1)
+SLS1930 - Special Topics in Student Success